-Caffeine-Infused Beauty Products to Celebrate National Coffee Day
+Caffeine-Infused Beauty Products If You're Obsessed With Coffee

-Can we get an amen because today is quite possibly the most legit national holiday ever: National Coffee Day.
+Can we get an amen because today is the day we tell you about your new fave beauty ingredient: coffee.

-If you're a caffeine lover already (sorry, but you can't be trusted if you aren't), we don't have to school you on the eye-opening benefits of the little brown bean.
-Since you're probably already fully stocked on the drinkable stuff, here's another genius way to celebrate: with coffee-infused beauty products.
+If you're a caffeine lover already let us remind you of the eye-opening benefits of the little brown bean.
+Well, not only is this what you get when you gulp it, it's what you get when you apply it, too.

-If you don't already have caffeine eye masks, face serum or face mist stashed in your beauty cabinet, get on it.
-Not only does the ingredient tighten and depuff your skin, its one festive AF way to celebrate your favorite day of the year.
+Seriously, if you don't already have caffeine eye masks, face serums or face mists stashed in your beauty cabinet, get on it.
+Not only does the ingredient tighten and depuff your skin, its one super efficient (not to mention great smelling) way to look well rested (even if you might not be).

 Article continues below